LogicalTrust/minerva_lib/README.md

                     +------------+

 ## Configuration
 The format used in configuration file is very similar to C format.
-To help you imagine it, we provide the following schemes:
+To help you understand it we provide the following scheme.

     include files (eg. #include <header_file.h>